 Weight loss will then be effortless.
 You will eat more food and lose more weight.
 You will be pleasantly satisfied, not hungry all the time.
 And no more counting calories — or even thinking about them.

 Before getting into how to lower the setpoint weight, let’s back up and discuss how setpoint weight works.
-The setpoint weight is that level of fat your body “thinks” you should have based on signals from your brain, digestive system, and hormones.
-These three are in constant communication, monitoring your eating and exercise patterns to coordinate the activities that maintain a specific level of body fat.
+The setpoint weight is the level of fat your body “thinks” you should have based on signals from your brain, digestive system, and hormones.
+These three are in constant communication, monitoring your eating and exercise patterns to coordinate the activities that maintain a specific level of body fat within a range of about 10-15 pounds.
 This is your setpoint weight.